Modern Languages / College of Liberal & Performing Arts

 The mission of the education Educator Preparation Program is to prepare candidates who attain educational achievement through collaboration and reflection.
 To that end the education preparation program (including content departments), collaborates with K-12 schools, Educational Service Cooperatives, Educational Renewal Zones and other local, state, and national organizations to inculcate high standards of educational achievement for all students.
 The program engages pre-service and in-service teachers, administrators, counselors and other educators to excel in teaching, leadership, scholarship and service.

 The EPP holds the established competencies and dispositions, as described in the conceptual framework, as critical for all initial candidates pursuing a degree in the EPP.
 See the College of Education section in the catalog.
-Graduation with an education minor requires admission to the Teacher Education Program.

 University Requirement – 2 hours